OzgunOzalay/hcp2bids/README.md

 The script automatically:
 1. Identifies all DWI runs for each subject
+2. Groups DWI acquisitions by phase encoding direction (LR and RL)
-2. Merges multiple DWI acquisitions into a single 4D volume
+3. Merges multiple DWI acquisitions with the same phase encoding direction into separate 4D volumes
-3. Concatenates corresponding bval and bvec files
+4. Concatenates corresponding bval and bvec files for each phase encoding direction
-4. Creates appropriate JSON metadata
+5. Creates appropriate JSON metadata with correct phase encoding information

 ## Field Map Processing